muscasmarco/ADM-HW5/README.md

 # ADM-HW5
-Algorithms for Data Mining - Homework 5 - group 30
+Algorithms for Data Mining - Homework 5 - Group 30

-The repository consisits of the following files :
+The repository consists of the following files :

 * main.py  :  A python script which executes the whole system

+* dataset_loader.py : A python file that contain a wrapper class to manage the dataframe that are to be used

 * Dijkstra.py  :  A python file that contains dijkstra shortest-path algorithm function

-* dataset_loader.py  :  A python file that contains

 * func_1.py  :  A python file that contains all the functions for functionality 1